 14.1.1.
 Time lag - first result

 Indicators based on national SILC data are published as soon as Member States’ data are validated.
-For EU-SILC 2022 data collection, the following deadlines were applied:
+For the EU-SILC 2022 data collection, the following deadlines were applied:

 14.1.2.
 Time lag - final result